Motorhoming in Austria: Your Ultimate Guide (Videos Inc.)

 While in Vienna, head to the fabulous Schonbrunn Palace, a short distance via the underground system.
 It was once the main summer residence of the Habsburg rulers.

-The grounds are vast and ooze with beautiful gardens and flower displays.
-For a good overview of the palace and its amazing grounds, you can access a virtual tour here.
+The vast grounds are filled with beautiful gardens and flower displays.
+You can watch a virtual tour of the palace and its amazing grounds here.

-If you want to have a break from driving the motorhome and explore some of the best places in Austria with a private tour – this one covers some of Austria’s favourites:
+If you want to have a break from driving the motorhome and explore some of the best places in Austria with a private tour – this one leaves from Vienna and covers some of Austria’s favourites:

-Private tour of Melk, Hallstatt and Salzburg from Vienna
+🏆 Private tour of Melk, Hallstatt and Salzburg

 • Melk Abbey, a Benedictine abbey overlooking the Danube River,